 1. We Are Never Meeting In Real Life

 Samantha Irby’s We Are Never Meeting In Real Life is like a dramatic comedy in written form as she talks about her frustrating childhood to her current adulting hardships.
 This black book covers her funny sexual encounters, evolving friendships, and her expectancy of unavoidable truths.
-Overall this will be a fun read as Irby is definitely one of the most popular famous black authors of our generation as she perfectly blends comedy and literature.
+Overall this will be a fun read as Irby is one of the most popular and famous black authors of our generation as she perfectly blends comedy and literature.

 2. This Is Just My Face

 Gabourey Sidibe has always been a favorite of mine, ever since she shared the big screen with Monique in that sad movie years ago.
 Gabourey’s This Is Just My Face is another one of those great black books, Gabourey talks about growing up in Harlem with her gifted mom and polygamous dad.
 This book starts with her first job as a phone sex operator to the start of her international fame.
 She may not be on the best African-American writers list yet… but if she keeps it up she will cut.
 Ever since the movie Precious, Gabourey has been a favorite of ours so we can’t wait for her next book.

 We had to get W. Kamau Bell on this list filled with African-American writers.
 This book is great for everyone, especially new dads.
 Mr. Bell talks about many serious issues in his Awkward Thoughts book.
 He goes has opinions on the joys of fatherhood, law enforcement, and politics.
 The lighter side of this book discusses comedians, superheroes, and his interracial marriage.
 This read will be a great look from a black nerd.